-In this article, I explain how to fulfil the IT demand management process objectives within your organization.
+In this article, I explain how to fulfill the IT demand management process objectives within your organization for long-term improvements to the customer experience.

 Organizations should approach IT demand management proactively, trying to address strategy needs while collecting new ideas.